A general Bayesian bootstrap for censored data based on the beta-Stacy process: Supplementary information

 \section{Supplementary information}

-Supplementary information is available on-line at the publishers' website.
-This include supplementary Figures S1 and S2, as well as a description of the algorithm used in Section \ref{sec:app} to simulate from the beta-Stacy process posterior law.
-The code used to implement the beta-Stacy bootstrap and conduct the analysis of Section \ref{sec:app} is available at \url{https://github.com/andreaarfe/}.
+Supplementary results and figures are available on-line at the publishers' website.
+This include supplementary Figures S1 and S2, a description of the GvdVa algorithm (Section S1), and additional simulation results based on varying censoring rates (Section S2).
+The code used to implement the beta-Stacy bootstrap and reproduce our results is available at \url{https://github.com/andreaarfe/}.